metallb/metallb/website/content/installation/_index.md

 %}}) page and make sure your cloud platform can work with MetalLB (most cannot).

-There is two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.
+There are two supported ways to install MetalLB: using plain Kubernetes manifests, or using Kustomize.

 ## Preparation